 The Longevity Diet: Carbs

-Carbohydrates are one of the most controversial concepts in today’s diet culture but why are they given such a bad rap?
+Carbohydrates are one of the most controversial concepts in today’s diet culture, but why are they given such a bad rap?
 As a main source of fuel for our bodies, they shouldn’t be demonized; they should be embraced!
 Let’s talk about what kinds of carbohydrates we use here at N4L and how following a carbohydrate consistent diet is beneficial for our health.
+Also make sure you give our meal plans a try!

 What are carbohydrates?